-You’ll need one cup of watermelon puree/juice for this recipe so cut up about 1 1/2 cups of watermelon and puree it in the blender or food processor.
+You’ll need one cup of watermelon puree/juice for this recipe, so cut up about 1 1/2 cups of watermelon and puree it in the blender or food processor.
 Here’s how to cut a watermelon, as well as some very cool watermelon slicers.

 Step 2: Cake Batter

-For the watermelon cake batter, the ingredients are similar to those on the cake mix package but instead of water this recipe uses the pureed watermelon.
+For the watermelon cake batter, the ingredients are similar to those on the cake mix package, but instead of water, this recipe uses pureed watermelon.

 This is what the cake batter looks like with the puree and Kool-Aid.
-To get a more intense watermelon color, add a dollop of red gel paste or red food coloring.
+To get a brighter watermelon color, add a dollop of red food coloring.

-While the cakes are cooling, make some buttercream frosting (or use store-bought frosting) and tint some of pink and some green, leaving a little of the frosting white.
+While the cakes are cooling, make some buttercream frosting (or use store-bought frosting) and tint some of it pink and some green, leaving a little of the frosting white.

 Use a long serrated knife to level the cooled cakes.

-Put one layer of the cake on a cake round, stand or platter.
-Top with pink buttercream frosting.
+Put one layer of the cake on a cake round, stand, or platter.
+Then, top it with pink buttercream frosting.